nully0x/easepay_signet_playground/README.md

 ### WALLET

-Connect your Wallet to Fulcrum(Electrum):
+Connect your Wallet to Fulcrum/electrs(Electrum):

 1. Tools > Restart in Network > Signet
 2. File > Preferences > Server > Private Electrum > localhost:60601, no SSL, no Tor proxy.